Description

 After that generate a new file by encoding the binary formatted fortigate2.keytab to base64 encoded text:

-The encoded text result in Base64 (fortigate2.txt) keytab might be splitted in several lines.
-This will not be accepted when pasting the text in the "set keytab" in the following step 4. when Kerberos is defined as an authentication service.
+The encoded text result in the Base64 (fortigate2.txt) keytab might be split into several lines.
+This will not be accepted when pasting the text in the 'set keytab' in the following step 4. when Kerberos is defined as an authentication service.

-To make sure that a single line of the text is added in fortigate, use a text editor to properly edit the and merge the splitted lines.
+To make sure that a single line of text is added in FortiGate, use a text editor to properly edit and merge the split lines.

-The keytab and .txt files will be located in the directory the commands were ran, by default C:\Users\'Your user'.
+The keytab and .txt files will be located in the directory the commands were run, by default C:\Users\<username>.

 config user krb-keytab